How to Apply

 We are pleased to offer two $1,500 scholarships to the 2021 workshop:

 Lodging arrangements must be made and paid for separately by the student.
-Chico Hot Springs has a variety of lodging options, and we’ve reserved a block of rooms for your convenience (including shared rooms and pet-friendly options).
+Chico Hot Springs has a variety of lodging options, and we’ve reserved a block of rooms for your convenience, including the elegant sheepherder wagons at Camp Conestoga, where we’ll be hosting evening campfire readings.
+There are also accessible, shared and pet-friendly rooms in our block.
 To reserve a room, call Chico at (406) 333-4933 and ask for a room for the Elk River Writers Workshop.
 We HIGHLY RECOMMEND that you make your arrangements as early as possible.

 Other area lodging is available at the Sage Lodge, and through AirBnB and VRBO.

-Rick Bass, Drew Lanham and Pam Uschuk are available for a limited number of full manuscript critiques.
+Rick Bass and Pam Uschuk are available for a limited number of individual manuscript critiques.
 These will include two one-on-one sessions during the workshop week, as well as one follow-up via digital communication.
-The cost for this service is $1,000 and is available on a first-come, first-served basis.
+The cost for this service is $1,250 and is available on a first-come, first-served basis.
 Arrangements may be made upon acceptance into the workshop.

 Cancellations by May 1st, 2021 will receive a full refund minus a $150 cancellation fee.
 Refunds after May will be subject to the $150 fee as well, with the remainder dependent on whether your spot can be filled.